Integrity and

 about any subject and avoid expressing idle talk.
 If you talk about values or

-society at the times when you're not being the best person that you can be, you
+society at the times when you're not being the best person that you can be then

-might be expressing most of all your emotions and opinions, even though your
+you might be expressing most of all your emotions and opinions even though your

 expression might be tolerated or popular.